 If you want to combine your IT knowledge with elements of a managerial or leadership role, then you may want to consider becoming a technical architect.
 This job acts as a bridge between technology and the business side of an organisation.

-You'll oversee small and large IT projects from start to finish, act as a vital link between managers and teams of designers and developers, and possibly have an input into an organisation's overall IT strategy and direction.
+You'll oversee IT projects from start to finish, act as a vital link between managers and teams of designers and developers, and possibly have an input into an organisation's overall IT strategy and direction.

 In most cases you'll work within the IT department of a large organisation, or for an IT firm that specialises in delivering assignments for business clients.
 The responsibilities of a technical architect include: